Inserts one or more values into a specified table. Specifying column names is optional.

 —OR—

-You can specify either a SELECT query that determines values to or an explicit list of VALUES to insert.
+Either a SELECT query or an explicit list of VALUES tuples to be inserted.

 <settings>List of query-specific settings overrides.